ombori/grid-docs/demo/flappy-bird.md

 useGameOver(() => pub('remote/Game.over', {}), [pub]);
 ```

-Then based on the game action, we're sending an event to the Ombori Event Bus, so any remote knows the game has either started or ended.
+Then based on the game action, we're sending an event to the Grid Event Bus, so any remote knows the game has either started or ended.

 <hr>
-And that really is all there is to configuring the game to be able to communicate over an event bus.
+And that is all there is to configuring the game to be able to communicate over the Grid Event Bus.

 ### Mobile App
 Now let's have a look at the mobile app, the important factor in connecting to the game to be able to play it.
 This code is very simple as it is only responsible for sending "flaps" over to the game, and displaying the gameover state.